14 Simple Wood Lathe Projects — Tools & Decorations For Your Home

 wooden Christmas Tree Trinkets

-Number 12 is a favorite for many people in our woodworking team.
+Number 12 is a favorite for many people in the industry.
 The point of arts and craft designs is to have fun, right?
 What’s more fun than honing your lathe turning skills with Christmas tree ornaments?
 You can try for a simple bauble or try something more advanced.
 Depending on where your skills are at the time, the sky’s the limit [1] for Christmas tree decor potential.

 13. Candle Holder